How to improve performance in any organization

 Identify close-knit groups and organizational silos within your organization - and the individuals who tie them together.

-Characterize your organization with regards to being fragmented or centralized and general level of collaboration for knowledge sharing, innovation, communication, and collaboration.
+Characterize your organization based on general level of knowledge sharing, innovation, competitiveness etc.

 Find individual connectors, bridge builders, bottlenecks, and influencers within your organizational network.

 Unilever Procurement was looking at how they could improve cross-regional collaboration.
-To help them they commissioned Silverman Research.
+To help them they engaged Silverman Research, a consulting firm.

 The outcome was insights into regional integration, identification of central employees and lists of mutually desired communication.
 Read the case